 Department of Psychology, Queen's University

-Our team consists of Dr. Valerie Kuhlmeier and an energetic group of graduate and undergraduate students, laboratory assistants, and research interns.
-On our website you can meet the research team, learn about our ongoing studies, download our publications and presentations, and find out how to participate.
+Our team consists of Dr. Valerie Kuhlmeier and an energetic group of graduate and undergraduate students.
+On our website you can meet the research team, learn about our ongoing studies, download our publications and presentations, view our photo gallery, and find out how to participate.
 Also, you will find links to our collaborators and other sites of interest.